-Rampant ice dams, high energy bills, and a chilly home were all reasons our client, Gerald, reached out to us to see if we could perform a heat map analysis to come up with a long-term solution for him.
-Here’s a summary of the solutions we were able to provide so that Gerald never experiences the stress or discomforts of last winter again.
+Rampant ice dam formation, high energy bills, and a chilly Western Wisconsin home were all reasons our client, Gerald, reached out to us to see if we could perform a heat map analysis to come up with a long-term solution for him.
+Here’s a summary of the solutions we were able to provide as a result of our energy audit so that Gerald never experiences the stress or discomforts of last winter again.

-Ventilation: A key component of ice dam prevention is proper attic ventilation.
-In Gerald’s case, this meant that nearly 30 attic air chutes were added to promote more air circulation and movement.
+A key component of ice dam prevention is proper attic ventilation.
+In Gerald’s case, this meant that nearly 30 attic air chutes were added to promote more air circulation and movement which positively impacts overall home ventilation.
 This small and cost-effective step will also ensure roofing shingles do not age prematurely, prevent mold growth, and reduce energy costs.

 Get a Behind the Scenes Look at Gerald’s Roof Insulation and Ventilation Project: